firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-07-30-the-staircase-to-the-moon.md

 "Grandmother gave them the raw power of bricks.
 You became a clever builder.
 Trust me to do my part, to invent new things.
 Dying isn't my destiny."

 Wasn't I supposed to suffer, like Mother did?
 Wasn't I a bad daughter if I didn't?
-Or was I a bad daughter, because I hadn't argued well enough to save her?
+Or was I a bad daughter because I hadn't argued well enough to save her?

 I glanced up at the Moon.
 Perhaps a staircase wasn't the only way to reach it.
 I looked down on those gently curving brick lines.
 I had clay in my flesh and straw in my bones.
 Perhaps my people needed me like this -- as a living, breathing, thinking brick, instead of a pile of blocks.